mui/material-ui/docs/pages/blog/mui-product-comparison.md

 Material UI is the flagship; but it's also the gateway to MUI's ever-expanding ecosystem of UI tools.

-Though our roots are in [Material Design](https://material.io/), we're branching out well beyond those constraints these days to deliver more versatile tools for developers to ship new features faster.
+Though our roots are in [Material Design](https://material.io/), we're branching out well beyond those constraints these days to deliver a wider range of tools for developers to ship new features faster.

 Our primary offerings fall into two product lines: Core and X.
 MUI Core contains our foundational component libraries (like Material UI), while MUI X offers components that are significantly more complex (like the Data Grid).